TheOdd/Chemistry/README.md

 After that, you can check your g++ version with

-    gcc --version | grep gcc
+    gcc --version | grep gcc | grep -Po '\d.+$'

-Look for the number that has three dot points.
+Look for the number that has two dot points.
 For example, 5.2.0 or 6.2.3, etc.

 If your number is lower than 6.0.0, then you must update in order to compile.